kdchadwick/sbg-vswir-l2b-terrestrial-veg/docs/Trait_ATBD.md

 - **Strategies for trait value aggregation from in situ collections to pixel resolution.** There are a variety of ways that a canopy trait value for a particular pixel can be determined from in situ data.
 There are also questions about if the goal is to estimate the value of PV traits per pixel, ignoring the non-PV fraction, or if the goal is to estimate the value of PV traits for the area of the pixel, setting non-PV cover to a value of zero.
 We are baselining the former scenario.
 The diagram below highlights the differences in aggregation approaches that could be utilized. ![img.png](figs/PlotLevelAggregationConsiderations.png) **Figure 3.** _Outline of various aggregation methods for canopy foliar traits._

 - **Determining which pixels will have the PLSR algorithms applied.** The PLSR algorithms are designed to estimate the trait values for the PV fraction of the pixel.
 The algorithms will only be applied to pixels that have a PV fraction above a certain threshold.
 The working group is currently working on determining the appropriate threshold for SBG VSWIR data utilizing data from the SHIFT project.
-There is a placeholder in section 4.4 for the threshold value.
+There is a placeholder in section 4.4 for the threshold value. _note: it may be necessary to apply different fractional cover constraints depending on the other cover types present - onging work is considering scenarios where backgroud is bare surfaces of varying mineral compositions, non-photosynthentic vegetation, and standing water_

 - **Scaling from airborne to spaceborne.** The algorithms have been developed on airborne data, which often has a much higher spatial resolution than the planned GSD of SBG VSWIR.
 The working group is assessing methods for scaling trait models to coarser GSDs by leveraging EMIT as a precursor.
 This scaling may include developing a method to aggregate the airborne data to the SBG VSWIR pixel size and utilizing those data to train the coarser resolution PLSR algorithms.